 Related article: CBN vs CBD

 There are two cannabinoid receptors in the body: CB1 and CB2.
 These are the sites where cannabinoids enter the ECS.
+Integrative health studies are trying to figure how best to use these receptors for certain treatments.

-THC binds with both.
+This is why the compound’s psychoactive properties are so strong.
 This binding allows for a number of effects on your body and mind; some more desirable than others.
 For instance, while THC can induce feelings of euphoria and stimulate your appetite, it can also cause paranoia and anxiety.

 CBD has a low affinity for binding to the CB receptors.
 Researchers are still relatively unclear exactly how CBD interacts with the CB receptors, but they do know it doesn’t directly bind like THC does.